snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 sp=1234; Domain=snowplowanalytics.com; Max-Age=31557600; Secure
 ```

-Then all requests that are made to `snowplowanalytics.com` will have this cookie attached.
-So if you are on `blog.snowplowanalytics.com` then this cookie will be sent to all requests to a `snowplowanalytics.com` domain.
-However, currently this cookie will also be sent if requests are made from another site entirely to a `snowplowanalytics.com` domain, perhaps they are running some software that makes requests to something hosted on the `snowplowanalytics.com` site.
+Then all requests that are sent to `snowplowanalytics.com` will have this cookie attached.
+So if you are visiting `blog.snowplowanalytics.com` then this cookie will be sent to all requests to a `snowplowanalytics.com` domain, including requests to `collector.snowplowanalytics.com`.
+However, currently this cookie will also be sent if requests are made from different site (i.e. where `snowplowanalytics.com` is not in the address bar) to a `snowplowanalytics.com` domain, perhaps they are running some software that makes requests to something hosted on the `snowplowanalytics.com` site, such as a Snowplow collector at `collector.snowplowanalytics.com`.

 To restrict the sites which the cookie can be sent to there are three options for the SameSite attribute: `None`, `Lax` and `Strict`.
 To keep things simple, let's focus on the values related to this change: `None` and `Lax`.